-This was over a chat with a friend that he read on my computer that I had with my friend where I described how I felt like I should break up with him, my then boyfriend.
-I didn’t want to tell her in the messages that I was scared of how attached he was already, and that I didn’t like the fact that he would lie to me, or convince me that my version of a story was not what actually happened.
+This was over a chat with a friend that he read on my computer where I described how I felt like I should break up with him, my then-boyfriend.
+I didn’t want to tell her in the messages that I was scared of how attached and clingy he was already, and that I didn’t like the fact that he would lie to me or convince me that my version of a story was not what actually happened.
 He was snooping.

 He wanted to find something, anything, that would prove to him that I didn’t love him and I didn’t want to be with him.
 This was the extent of his paranoia surrounding me.

 I should have paid more attention